Eshan21/group-l/README.md

 git clone https://github.com/iskapoor/group-l.git
 ```

-Then build the JAR file one of the build scripts:
+Then build the JAR file with the build scripts:
 - Run `./build` or `./build.cmd`

+Or run in place:
+- Run `./run` or `./run.cmd`

 # How to Contribute / Policies
 See [CONTRIBUTING.md](CONTRIBUTING.md) on how to contribute to our project.